brhynders/scarletgame/docs.md

 This is why every entity stores `prevX`/`prevY`/`prevAngle` at the start of each `update()`.

-### Snapshot Flow (Planned)
+### Snapshot Flow

 ```
 Client A tick:
   1. Run shared physics (GameState.update)
-  2. sendSnapshot() → ClientSnapshot to server (inputs/predicted state)
+  2. sendSnapshot() → ClientSnapshot {tick, x, y, vx, vy} to server

 Server tick:
-  1. Read ClientSnapshots from all clients
+  1. Read ClientSnapshots from all clients (discard stale by tick)
   2. Run shared physics (GameState.update)
-  3. sendSnapshot() → ServerSnapshot to all clients
+  3. sendSnapshot() → ServerSnapshot {tick, players[]} to all clients

 Client A receives ServerSnapshot:
+  - Discard if tick ≤ lastServerTick (stale/reordered packet)
   - Own player: reconcile (compare prediction vs authority)
   - Other players: update target positions, interpolate/smooth for rendering
 ```

+### Tick Sequence Numbers & Stale Snapshot Rejection

+Snapshots are sent on the unreliable (unordered) channel, so packets can arrive out of order.
+Both `ClientSnapshot` and `ServerSnapshot` include a `tick` field (`Schema.u32`) set to the sender's `tickCount` at the time of sending.

+On receive, each side compares the incoming `tick` against the last accepted tick and discards the packet if it's stale (≤ last tick):

+- **Client**: Tracks `this.lastServerTick`.
+On `ServerSnapshot`, skips if `data.tick <= this.lastServerTick`.
+- **Server**: Compares against the previously stored snapshot for that client (`this.clientSnapshots.get(clientId)?.tick`).
+Skips if `data.tick` is ≤ the stored value.

+At 64Hz, a `u32` tick counter overflows after ~2.1 years of continuous uptime — no wraparound handling is needed.

 ### Exponential Smoothing